pulumi/docs/content/blog/unlocking-spinnaker-with-pulumi/index.md

 ![Pulumi logs](./spinnaker-pulumi-preview.png)

-Here's a demo of the plugin from the Spinnaker.Live conference.
+Here's a demo of the plugin:

 {{< youtube V3FxNh6KQkE >}}